 Now let’s now look at some of the best log monitoring tools.

-Log monitoring system for applications ensure that issues and bugs are identified and corrected before production and deployment.
+Log monitoring system for applications ensures that issues and bugs are identified and corrected before production and deployment.
 Application log monitoring tools ensure that the performance and health of an application are maintained throughout its lifecycle.

 Some of the best log monitoring tools are: